rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/ticket_creation.md

 All the newly created tickets will have the default asssignee as configured in the settings.

 #### Ticket Status
 All the tickets will have 'Unanswered' as the default status.
-More details about the ticket workflow in next section.
+More details about the ticket workflow in next section.( See section 3.3)

 #### Notifications on Creation
 When a new ticket is created, the notifications are sent based on the settings.